DattaHub/bayes-sqlasso/README.md

-# bayes-sqlasso
+# Bayesian Square-root Lasso

-Work in progress draft and codes for Bayesian square-root Lasso
+Work in progress draft and codes for Bayesian square-root Lasso.